MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 # Create a transparent network corresponding to the physical network with IP prefix 10.123.174.0/23
 C:\> docker network create -d transparent --subnet=10.123.174.0/23 --gateway=10.123.174.1 TransparentNet3
 ```
-Specify an IP address using the *--ip* option to docker run command
+Specify an IP address using the *--ip* option to the `docker run` command:

 ```none
 C:\> docker run -it --network=TransparentNet3 --ip 10.123.174.105 <image> <cmd>